slqdk/NoteControl/docs/frontend.md

 The top bar contains, left to right:

+1. **Brand logo** — the NoteControl `[NC]` mark.
+Always present on desktop (no click handler — purely a brand anchor).
+Sits to the left of the vault picker.
+Hidden on mobile (≤ 768 px) to leave horizontal room for the picker and search box; the browser-tab favicon serves as the mobile brand instead.
-1. **Brand / vault picker** — depends on context:
+2. **Vault picker** — depends on context:
-   - On the vault list page: just the brand text.
+   - On the vault list page (no vault open yet): nothing here.
    - On any `/vaults/:vaultId/*` page with the full vault list
      loaded: a **vault picker** with two layout variants:
      - **Desktop** (> 768 px): inline pills.
 Pills that fit